 In recent years, Payoyo, a local cheese from Andalusia has won awards at international events, and it can now be found in world-renowned restaurants.
 It is one of the highest quality cheeses made in Spain.

 Is Payoyo a type of cheese or a Protected Designation of Origin?

 Well, neither of these are correct.
 Payoyo cheese is produced the Payoyo S. L. factory, established in 1996.
 It is made with milk from native breeds of the Sierra de Cádiz in Andalusia, Spain.

 The Payoya goat and the Merina Grazalema sheep (often erroneously called Payoya sheep) are two species that freely graze the Natural Park Sierra de Grazalema, and Sierra de Ronda.
 Both are classified as endangered species at risk of extinction.

-If you are a cheesemaker, sign up for our platform.
+If you are a cheesemaker, and you love to produce local cheeses sign up for our platform.

 So, is there only one Payoyo cheese producer in the area?